-->

-NoPAC is a privilege escalation vulnerability in Active Directory environments that allows an authenticated low-privileged user to impersonate any user, including Domain Admins
+NoPAC is a privilege escalation vulnerability in Active Directory environments that allows an authenticated low-privileged user to impersonate any user, including Domain Admins.

 This vulnerability encompasses two CVEs 2021-42278 and 2021-42287, allowing for intra-domain privilege escalation from any standard domain user to Domain Admin level access in one single command.
 Here is a quick breakdown of what each CVE provides regarding this vulnerability.